psy2k/NMPopUpView/README.md

 popViewController.title = "This is a popup view" popViewController.showInView(self.view, withImage: UIImage(named: "typpzDemo"), withMessage: "You just triggered a great popup window", animated: true)
 ```````````
-or this code in objective-c
+or this code in Objective-C
 `````objective-c
 PopUpViewController *popViewController = [[PopUpViewController alloc]
                                          initWithNibName:@"PopUpViewController" bundle:nil];